Gavinkaa/LauzHack2019/websocket-api/README.md

 ### Events

-We use socket.io, so events look like this:
+We use websockets, so events look like this:
 ```
 {type: 'alert', {pathogen: 'Evil', room: 'BC010'}};
 ```